 I was recently astounded to read an article in our local paper regarding a child care centre that has introduced computer lessons as part of its curriculum.
 Four and five-year-old students are given weekly lessons and the “opportunity to learn about the world of computers and the internet.”
 A proud mother spoke of her delight in receiving an email from her son while she was at work telling her about his morning activities and sending his love.

-Another local preschool was also reported to have set up their own website to display their artwork and photos to the broader community.
-Their preschool teacher was quoted as saying that introducing computers to students at such a young age “improved hand-eye coordination, problem solving and thought processing skills”.
-What ever happened to good old ball games and social interaction with class mates?
+Another local preschool was also reported to have set up its own website to display their artwork and photos to the broader community.
+Their preschool teacher was quoted as saying that introducing computers to students at such a young age “improved hand-eye coordination, problem-solving and thought processing skills”.
+Whatever happened to good old ball games and social interaction with classmates?

 Parents and schools are under increasing pressure to fully “prepare” children to embark on life in the “real” world.
 However I am not convinced that the early introduction of computers and modern technology into young lives is a good foundation on which to build.

 Many parents feel justified in allowing their children some exposure to television.
 Some parents believe that without TV viewing their children are missing out on valuable learning or that they are raising young people who will find it difficult to “fit in” with modern life.
 Some limits may be placed on children’s television viewing with only children’s programs and documentaries being allowed.

 In my own experience and experimentation with television, I know that all too familiar need for some ‘head space’ or time out from parenting.
 Unfortunately, at times television has been used in our homes as the “electronic babysitter”.

 In our attempts to meet our own needs and to raise happy, healthy children have we stopped however to consider the real cost of not finding other alternatives?

 Australian children on average watch two and a half hours of television per day.
 At this rate, they are exposed to 23,000 commercials per year.
 Many of these ads are for processed foods such as lollies, cereals and soft drinks as well as toys.